Ben and Maytee Fisch College of Pharmacy

 Applicants denied admission may appeal the decision in writing to the FCOP Dean within

-14 calendar days of the date on the denial letter.
-The FCOP Dean, or designee, shall
+14 calendar days of the date on the denial notification.
+The FCOP Dean, or designee,

-have 10 calendar days to respond in writing to the appeal.
-Since professional programs
+shall have 10 calendar days to respond in writing to the appeal.
+Since professional

 Appeals must be received prior to the term for which the applicant is seeking admission.
 If there is insufficient time to complete the appeal process before the beginning of the term for which the applicant seeks admission, the admission year may be moved to the next academic year so their case may be reviewed.